 # 31 People sell every day of their lives, especially when they believe in something.
 We are all salespeople, whether we admit it or not.
 We all sell our ideas every single day.
 Selling is nothing more than getting someone else to see your point of view.

 # 32 One way of getting customers is to wear buttons extolling your product’s virtue, or a cute t-shirt doing the same thing.
-This is one of the simplest ways to strike up conversations with people.
-You can have a custom button made at your local office supply store for less than ten dollars.
+This is one of the simplest ways to strike up conversations with people and meet new prospects.
+You can have a custom button made at your local office supply store for less than five dollars.

 # 33 I would never become a distributor where none of the principals were ever distributors themselves.
 You want to work with a company that is distributor focused.
 Ideally, the owners or management team has experience in the field, as distributors.

 # 34 Look for a company that has long range goals.
 You want a company that is positioned for long-term growth and stability.
 You want a company that can be your forever home, so you really can create a long-term residual income.

 # 35 Try to stay away from start-up companies.
 Look for established, reputable companies to work with.
 Don’t join a company unless it is at least five to ten years old.
 Most new companies in our industry fail.
 The last thing you want to do is join a start-up, only to have it go out of business a few years later.